 - Allow 3 hours time for soaking cashews

 - 1 cup raw cashews (soaked)

-- 3 medium size sweet potatoes, cut into wedges
+- 3 medium size sweet potatoes, peeled and cut into wedges

 - sea salt

 - 1 chipotle chili pepper in adobo sauce ( one chili is pretty spicy, if you are sensitive to heat use half a chili pepper to start and add more if needed)

 - 1/4 to 1/2 cup water (start with a 1/4 cup and add more if needed)

 - Bring water to simmer in small pan, turn off heat and add raw cashews to pot, allow to sit at least three hours

 - Preheat oven to 425 degrees.
 Place rack in upper third of oven.
 Cover a rimmed cookie sheet with parchment